xdzaster/bptf-match-buy-order/README.md

    - View and adjust item details.
    - Specify desired spells, parts, currencies, and other attributes.
 4. Click "Create Listing" to submit your buy order.

+**⚠️ Important Notes:**

+- The newly created listing will only appear after refreshing the page.
+- Please **double-check** the listing after it's created.
+The script may have **unforeseen issues** that could result in incorrect listings.

 ### Dependencies